tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 Define dictionary.

-* **Dictionaries** are data containers that store values using a special label called a **key**.
+* **Dictionaries**, or **dicts**, are data containers that store values using a special label called a **key**.
 When you provide a key to a dictionary, you receive the **value** that belongs to that key.

-* Dictionaries operate just like physical, language dictionaries: if you know the word, you can find the definition.
+* Dicts operate just like physical, language dictionaries: if you know the word, you can find the definition.
 The word is the key, and the value is the definition.

 To demonstrate the relationship between key and value, live code the following example of declaring a dictionary.
 Explain: